Emma Select Diamond Hybrid mattress review

 I share my bed with my partner who is 6 foot four inches and weighs nearly 50 per cent more than me, so it can be hard getting my share of the space.
 He can be a restless sleeper too, so I love a mattress with limited motion transfer and good edge support to avoid his tossing and turning.

-Lindsey Davis is Editor in Chief of Ecommerce for the Homes vertical at Future, looking after product content on brands including Ideal Home, Homes & Gardens and Livingetc.
-She is also Acting Editor of Realhomes.com having worked on the brand for nearly seven years where she was Senior Web Editor, then Associate Editor.
+Lindsey Davis is Content Director of Ecommerce for the Homes vertical at Future, looking after product content on brands including Ideal Home, Homes & Gardens and Livingetc.
 Prior to building her expertise in shopping, Lindsey worked on the UK’s leading self build magazine and website, Homebuilding & Renovating, where she honed her knowledge around building and home transformations.
+She is an expert in advising consumers on choosing the right products for their homes, but with over a decade of experience in interiors journalism, has a wealth of knowledge on all things home maintenance and design.